Everest Region Trek

 Everest View Trek - Short Trek in Everest Region

-Besides these trekking trails in the Everest region trek, Jiri to Everest base camp and Salleri to Everest base camp treks are long Everest base camp treks in the Everest region.
+In addition to these trekking trails in the Everest region, the Jiri to Everest base camp and Salleri to Everest base camp treks are long Everest base camp treks.
 These long treks start with a long drive from Kathmandu.

 Everest region offers different spectacular trekking trails -- Everest base camp trekking, Kala-Patthar trekking, Gokyo Ri Trekking, Gokyo Cho la pass trekking, Renjo la pass trekking, Everest high pass trekking, Everest view trekking, Everest panorama trekking, Everest comfort trekking, Jiri Everest base camp trekking, Everest base camp trekking and Island peak climbing, Everest high pass trekking, Gokyo valley Tyangboche trekking, Mera peak climbing and Amphu Lapcha pass trekking, Everest balcony trekking among others.